smartcontractkit/near-protocol-adapter/README.md

 ## Prerequisite

 - Yarn v1.22+: You will need to have [Yarn v1.22+ installed](https://yarnpkg.com/getting-started/install) locally.
-  - This repo also activates the Berry release (codename for the Yarn 2).
-To switch between versions use the `yarnPath` release path in [.yarnrc.yml](.yarnrc.yml) file, and run `yarn install` because of differences in `yarn.lock` file.
+  - This repo also activates the Berry release (codename for the Yarn 2), disabled by default.
+  - To switch between versions use the `yarnPath` release path in [.yarnrc.yml](.yarnrc.yml) file, and run `yarn install` because of differences in `yarn.lock` file.
 - Node v12+: [n](https://github.com/tj/n) is a great interactive manager for your Node.js versions.

 ## Install